 - a.
-ODBP Review.-- The ODBP shall preview all solicitations for construction, procurement, and professional services prior to public dissemination, for compliance with the objectives stated in this policy, and to ensure that bid specifications do not unnecessarily restrict the ability of SBE and M/WBE firms to compete and bid.
-All District award recommendations shall bear the review signature of the Director of the ODBP. - 5.
-Disqualification/Rejection.-- The School District and School Board reserve the right to reject any proposals from bidders who have previously failed to perform properly and who have done so by commission or omission of an act of such serious and compelling nature that the act indicates a serious lack of business integrity or honesty. - 709 c.
-Contract Compliance Requirements.-- As the Superintendent's designee, the ODBP will establish procedures for monitoring and evaluating program performance and compliance.
+ODBP Review Business Diversity Committee review. -- The ODBP Business Diversity Committee shall preview all categories of solicitations by commodity type for construction, general procurement, and non-professional and professional services prior to public dissemination, for compliance with the objectives stated in this policy, and to ensure that bid specifications do not unnecessarily restrict the ability of SBE and M/WBE firms to compete and bid.
+All District award recommendations shall bear the review signature of the Director of the ODBP. - b.
+Disqualification/Rejection. -- The School District and School Board reserve the right to reject any proposals from bidders who have previously failed to perform properly and who have done so by commission or omission of an act of such serious and compelling nature that the act indicates a serious lack of business integrity or honesty.

-- 712 d.
+- c.
+Contract Compliance Requirements. -- As the Superintendent's designee, the ODBP will establish procedures for monitoring and evaluating program performance and compliance. - d.
 The School District and School Board reserve the right to reject any proposal deemed non-responsive for failing to meet the Diversity requirements. - e.
 A firm's failure to comply with the contract may result in the drafting of a recommendation for suspension or debarment of the firms or individuals involved.

-Suspension or debarment of vendors by the School Board for activity contrary to this program will be carried out in accordance with Policy 6.14.
+Suspension or debarment of vendors by the School Board for activity contrary to this program will be carried out in accordance with Policy 6.14. - f.
+Additional Penalties Remedy for lack of M/WBE participation on project.
+A penalty of \$10,000 or a percentage of difference (whichever is greater) in the contract is retained by the School District of Palm Beach County (ex.
+15% M/WBE participation and only 10% M/WBE participation is achieved 5% of that contract or \$10,000 are the funds to be retained by the School District of Palm Beach County.

-718 10.
-Waivers
+10. Waivers